Why Pearson Orthodontics?

 How often will I have appointments?

-Appointments are scheduled according to each patient’s needs.
+Appointments are scheduled according to the patient’s needs.
 Most patients in braces are seen every 5 to 10 weeks.
-If you have a specific situation that requires more frequent monitoring, we can adjust your appointments accordingly.
+If you have a specific situation that requires more frequent monitoring, we will adjust your appointments accordingly.

 Can I schedule all of my child’s appointments after school?